-In 2010 the American Heart Association released updated guidelines for CPR – access the AHA’s updated guidelines here.
-If you are not trained in CPR but would like to be, call your local Red Cross for information on classes in your area.
+In 2010, the American Heart Association released updated guidelines for CPR.
+If you’re not trained in CPR but would like to be, call your local Red Cross for information on classes in your area.

-At the hospital, the doctor will use pulse monitoring equipment to measure the person’s pulse.
-If there is no effective heartbeat or the person isn’t breathing, the emergency staff will administer appropriate care to restore the vital signs.
+At the hospital, the person’s doctor will use pulse-monitoring equipment to measure their pulse.
+If there’s no effective heartbeat or the person isn’t breathing, emergency staff will administer appropriate care to restore their vital signs.

-Once the cause is discovered, the doctor will prescribe necessary medications or give a list of things to avoid, such as foods that cause allergies.
+Once the cause is discovered, their doctor will prescribe necessary medications.
+Or they may give a list of things to avoid, such as foods that cause allergic reactions.

-If necessary, the person will follow up with his or her primary care physician.
+If necessary, the person will follow up with their primary care doctor.

-If you received CPR, you may have bruised or fractured ribs.
-If your breathing or heartbeat stopped for a significant amount of time, you may have organ damage due to tissue death from lack of oxygen.
+You may have bruised or fractured ribs if you received CPR.
+If your breathing or heartbeat stopped for a significant amount of time, you may have organ damage.
+Organ damage can be caused by tissue death from lack of oxygen.

-More serious complications may occur if there is no effective heart beat and the pulse is not restored quickly enough:
+More serious complications may occur if you had no effective heartbeat and your pulse wasn’t restored quickly enough.
+These complications can include:

-- Death- lack of adequate circulation and oxygen to the heart muscle
+- Death, caused by lack of circulation and oxygen to your heart muscle.